 - Increases complexity. - Multiple layers of bad security do not equal good security. - It's unlikely the adversary has to defeat all the layers. - Often mindlessly applied: the layers are not automatically backups for each other.
-They may have common failure modes, or even interfere with each other. - Leads to complacency. - Tends to be a cop-out to avoid improving any 1 layer or thinking critically about security. - Often a knee-jerk response when security is poor or hasn't been thought through.
+They may have common failure modes, or even interfere with each other. - Leads to complacency. - Tends to be a cop-out to avoid improving security - Often a knee-jerk response when security hasn't been thought through. - How many sieves do you have to stack up before the water won't leak through?